Pioneer Oil Refinery Historic Photos

 Copyright Note: This image is NOT in the public domain and is protected by the copyright laws of the United States.

 This photo is similar to the above photo, except that the more of the brickwork for stills 1 and 2 is missing.
 In fact, the bricks under still #2 look like they have been totally removed.
-Oddly, the missing wooden trough from the above photo has been repaired.
-Photo from around 1960.
-(Photo by Arthur B. Perkins)
+The wooden trough in the above photo has been repaired.
+Photo from after 1961 (when stills 1 and 2 were removed) but in the 60's.
+(Photo by Arthur B. Perkins).
+Used by permission of the Santa Clarita Valley Historical Society.

 From a postcard